 Botrytis Blight on Peonies and Roses

-Look for the fuzzy gray growth and small back specs on the dead tissue.
+Look for the fuzzy gray growth and small black specks on the dead tissue.

 Remove infected parts and place in a paper bag for disposal.
-And don't compost.
-Only clean up during dry weather as moisture helps spread the blight.
+Don’t compost it as this can spread the disease.
+And only clean up during dry weather as moisture helps spread the blight.

 Ongoing sanitation, fall clean up and better weather is usually enough to keep this disease under control

 A bit more information: Phytophthora blight is another common disease of peonies.
 Both blights cause purplish black spots on the leaves and stems of peonies.
 Fall clean up and drier spring weather is usually enough to keep both diseases under control.